Doctors

 Dr. Byun graduated from the Boston University School of Medicine in 2019.
 For his residency, Dr. Byun spent time at both Thomas Jefferson University Hospital in Philadelphia and University of Texas Austin Dell Medical School before graduating in June 2022.
 Dr. Byun has a strong interest in depression and psychosis, as well as early childhood development.
 While not assisting patients, he enjoys basketball, hiking, and reading about theology.

-Dr. French is a board certified adult psychiatrist with licenses to practice medicine in Arizona and Texas.
-She treats adults with mood, anxiety, and psychotic illnesses, and has a special interest in the interface between trauma and psychiatric health.
-Dr. French received her undergraduate and medical degrees from the University of Arizona.
-She completed her psychiatry residency at Baylor College of Medicine in Texas where she practiced adult psychiatry in a community mental health setting and provided medical student and residency education as Associate Professor and Associate Program Director.
+Dr. French is a board-certified adult psychiatrist licensed to practice in Arizona and Texas.
+She earned both her undergraduate and medical degrees from the University of Arizona and completed her psychiatry residency at Baylor College of Medicine in Texas.
+During her time there, she practiced adult psychiatry in a community mental health setting and served as an Associate Professor and Associate Program Director, contributing to medical student and residency education.
+Dr. French specializes in treating adults with mood, anxiety, and psychotic disorders, with a particular focus on the intersection of trauma and psychiatric health.

 Victor Stiebel, M.D.